ets-labs/python-dependency-injector/README.rst

 What price do I pay and what do I get?
  - you need to explicitly specify the dependencies
- - it will be extra work in the beginning
+ - it will be an extra work in the beginning
  - it will payoff as the project grows

 Have a question?